Medicare Advantage Programs Support Aging in Place and Increase Access to Care

 In addition, local pharmacies or clinics can also play a role in the health of older adults.

 CVS Health Minute Clinic® and HealthHUB® locations, for instance, offer quality, affordable healthcare both in person and via telehealth appointments.
-This makes it easy to get care for a minor illness or injury in a convenient setting.
+This makes it easy to access care for minor illnesses or injuries in a convenient setting.

 3. Get companionship through Papa Pals